Drogon-dev/alx-low_level_programming/0x0F-function_pointers/README.md

 Files 3-main.c, 3-op_functions.c, 3-get_op_func.c, 3-calc.h are part of a program that performs simple operations.

-File 100-main_opcodes.c is the advance task
+File 100-main_opcodes.c prints the opcodes  of its own main function.

 File function_pointers.h is the header file that contains all these functions' prototypes.